So, what is Topical Steroid Withdrawal (TSW)?

 4. Red sleeves: (arms/legs become red and inflamed, sparing palms/soles)

 Depending on where you applied the steroid cream the most is where you will experience this.
 My face, neck and below my elbows is where I experienced redness.
-Again, there was not much I could do to control the redness other than letting my body heal internally and time.
+Again, there was not much I could do to control the redness other than letting my body heal internally, focus on my diet, supplements and time.

 5. Thermoregulation altered (feeling too cold or too hot)